 Many people begin this process by looking for a CRM RFP template that contains a list of key CRM criteria they can customize.
-That’s a great starting point.
-However, there’s more to the process then just downloading and customizing an RFP template.
+That can be a helpful starting point, depending on the quality of the template.
+However, there’s more to the process than just downloading and customizing an RFP template.

 To successfully pick the right CRM, we recommend following this RFP process: